On Franklin's relativistic rotational transformation and its modification: Modified Franklin transformation: its interpretation and the spacetime metric in the rotating frame

 leading to

 in which we used the fact that $\omega^\prime = \frac{d\phi^\prime}{dt^\prime}$.
-As in the case of FT, it could be easily seen that in the limit of $\beta \ll 1$ the above relation reduces to the classical relation (\ref{rotb}) which was found through the Galilean transformation.
-In terms of a rotating disk interpretation, from an inertial frame's point of view, all points on the disk have the angular velocity $\frac{d\phi}{dt}=\Omega$ and so the above relation changes into
+As in the case of FT, it could easily be seen that in the limit of $\beta \ll 1$ the above relation reduces to the classical relation (\ref{rotb}) which was found through the Galilean transformation.
+On the other hand, from an inertial observer's point of view, angular velocity of the disk (or its points) is $\frac{d\phi}{dt}=\Omega$ and so the above relation, for the disk itself changes into

-in other words in MFT, unlike the case of Galilean transformation, for rotating observers the angular velocities of points on a rotating disk are not zero and depend on the radius.
-But the Galilean expectation is restored in the limit of $\beta \ll 1$ where $\omega ^\prime = 0$.
+in other words, in MFT, for the eccentric observers, the angular velocity of the rotating disk depends on the radial position of the observer.
+But close to the centrally rotating observers, i.e. in the limit $\beta \ll 1$, the expectation based on GRT is restored where $\omega ^\prime \approx 0$.